mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 6 cameras @ 5fps = 21 × 5 × 6 = 630MB/sec

 And that’s just color.
 Add depth, and you're quickly overwhelmed.
-The application wasted a lot of the cpu cycle serializing, copying and de-serializing.
+The application was wasting a lot of the CPU cycle serializing, copying and de-serializing.

 #### Solution: Use Shared Memory for Fast Frame Transfer
 Introducing Shared Memory.
 With [multiprocessing.shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html) multiple processes can access the same memory block directly, zero copying.